CodeNow/keymaker/client/README.md

 # Keymaker Client

 ### Configuration
-Clio client depends on an environment variable `KEYMAKER_HTTP_URL` which should be set to the root of clio's http server, ex: `http://keymaker.runnable-gamma.com:3008/`
+Keymaker client depends on an environment variable `KEYMAKER_HTTP_URL` which should be set to the root of keymakers's http server, ex: `http://keymaker.runnable-gamma.com:3008/`

 ### Usage
 ```javascript